warkka/untron/circuits/zktron/README.md

-# Untron.finance: Revealing Circuit
+# Untron.finance: ZK light client for Tron Network

-This directory contains the "revealing circuit" written in SP1 zkVM.
-Revealing circuit accepts Tron blockchain and order data from the smart contract and looks for valid deposits against the tx roots of these blocks.
+This directory contains the ZK light client for Tron Network ("ZKTron") written in SP1 zkVM.
+ZKTron verifies and parses block headers and returns data necessary for Untron bridge.
+It's capable of ZK proving large chains of blocks in Tron in a short time, making it useful in the hours of low activity in the bridge.

 ## Making a reproducible build